Prosciutto: Manufacture

 Prosciutto is made from either a pig's or a wild boar's hind leg or thigh, and the base term prosciutto specifically refers to this product.
 Prosciutto may also be made using the hind leg of other animals, in which case the name of the animal is included in the name of the product, for example prosciutto di agnello (lit. 'lamb ham').
-The process of making prosciutto can take from nine months to two years, depending on the size of the ham.
+The process of making prosciutto can take from nine months to three years, depending on the size of the ham.

 A writer on Italian food, Bill Buford, describes talking to an old Italian butcher who says:

 When I was young, there was one kind of prosciutto.
 It was made in the winter, by hand, and aged for two years.
 It was sweet when you smelled it.
 A profound perfume.
 Unmistakable.
 To age a prosciutto is a subtle business.
 If it's too warm, the aging process never begins.
 The meat spoils.
 If it's too dry, the meat is ruined.
 It needs to be damp but cool.
 The summer is too hot.
 In the winter—that's when you make salumi.
 Your prosciutto.
 Your soppressata.
 Your sausages.

-Today, the ham is first cleaned, salted, and left for about two months.
-During this time, the ham is pressed gradually and carefully to drain all blood left in the meat without breaking the bone.
-Next, it is washed several times to remove the salt and is hung in a dark, well-ventilated environment.
-The surrounding air is important to the final quality of the ham; the best results are obtained in a cold climate.
-The ham is then left until dry.
-The time this takes varies, depending on the local climate and size of the ham.
-When the ham is completely dry, it is hung to air, either at room temperature or in a controlled environment, for up to 18 months.
+According to the Consortium of Prosciutto di Parma, the only ingredients used to make prosciutto di Parma DOP are sea salt, lard, and the hind leg of pigs.

+First, the legs are salted by salt master.
+The leg is covered with damp sea salt, while the larger muscular part is covered with dry salt.
+The leg is then refrigerated at a temperature ranging from 1°C to 4°C, with a humidity level of approximately 80% for a week, after which it gets a second layer of salt which is left on another two weeks.
+Salt is the only preservative used in the processing method, nitrites and nitrates are not allowed.
+The ham is then hung for two to three months in refrigerated, humidity-controlled rooms, after which the remaining salt is washed off.

+The ham is then hung for about 3 months in cellars, during which the exterior dries out.
+This drying is corrected later with the application of a mix of minced lard and salt.

+Finally, the hams are hung in temperature- and humidity-controlled rooms or cellars for at least 14 months, or up to three years.
+At the end of this aging process, a horse bone needle, which rapidly absorbs the product fragrances, is inserted in different parts of the ham to check the quality of the prosciutto.
+Only then are the hams branded with the Ducal Crown symbol.

 Prosciutto is sometimes cured with sodium nitrite or potassium nitrate, which are generally used in other hams to produce the desired rosy colour and unique flavour, but only sea salt is used in protected designation of origin (PDO) hams.
 Such rosy pigmentation is produced by a direct chemical reaction of nitric oxide with myoglobin to form nitrosomyoglobin, followed by concentration of the pigments due to drying.
 Bacteria convert the added nitrite or nitrate to nitric oxide.